Affine and cyclotomic Schur categories: The affine Schur category

 Let $\Hom_{\ASch}(\lambda,\mu)_{\le k}$ (respectively, $\Hom_{\ASch}(\lambda,\mu)_{< k}$) be the $\kk$-span of all red strand dotted web diagram with degree $\le k$ (respectively, $<k$).
 For any $D$ and $D'$ in $\Hom_{\ASch}(\lambda,\mu)_{\le k}$, we write

-It follows from the defining relations \eqref{dotmovecrossing}, \eqref{dotmovesplitss}, and \eqref{adaptrermovecross} that we may move dots through crossings, splits and merges, and pull red lines through crossings freely up to lower degree terms, as formulated in the following lemma.
+It follows from the defining relations \eqref{dotmovecrossing}, \eqref{dotmovesplitss}, and \eqref{adaptrermovecross} that we may move dots through crossings, splits and merges, and pull red lines through crossings freely up to lower degree terms, as formulated in the following lemma, where (1)--(3) are already appeared in \cite[Lemma 2.12]{SWweb}.
 This fact will be used frequently without any explicit reference.

 \begin{lemma} In $\ASch$, the following $\equiv$-relations hold: \begin{enumerate} \item $ ~\equiv~ , \quad

 ~\equiv~

 $; \item $